timrogers/gh-migrate-project/README.md

 If you want to export from or import to an old GitHub Enterprise Server version, you may need to use an earlier version of the tool:

+- For exports from and imports to GitHub Enterprise Server v3.10, use version `v2.1.0` or earlier (`gh extension install timrogers/gh-migrate-project --pin v2.1.0
-* For exports from GitHub Enterprise Server v3.7, v3.8 or v3.9, use version `v1.3.0` or earlier (`gh extension install timrogers/gh-migrate-project --pin v1.3.0`)
+- For exports from GitHub Enterprise Server v3.7, v3.8 or v3.9, use version `v1.3.0` or earlier (`gh extension install timrogers/gh-migrate-project --pin v1.3.0`)`)

 ### Draft issues will show the person running the migration as the author